Links

 - Read about Comics offers reviews and articles about independent comics and manga.

-Reviews - dedicated to manga and anime
+Reviews and news - dedicated to manga and anime

 - Neo Magazine: Very informative online site related to the hard copy magazine that reviews Japanese popular culture.